What cultural faux pas should I try to avoid making in Romania?

 We asked people in Romania if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "It is important to be aware of cultural differences when visiting Romania.
 It is important to be respectful of local customs and traditions.
 Avoid making negative comments about Romania or its people.
 It is also important to dress modestly and to avoid public displays of affection.
 It is also important to be aware of the local etiquette when it comes to dining, such as not starting to eat until the host has invited you to do so.
 Additionally, it is important to be aware of the local language and to avoid speaking English or any other language in public.
-Finally, it is important to be aware of the local religious customs and to respect them," said another expat in Romania.
+Finally, it is important to be aware of the local religious customs and to respect them," remarked another expat in Romania.

 Other Questions:

-- What do I need to know before retiring in Romania?
+- What do I need to know before moving to Romania?

-- How do I meet people in Romania?
+- How do I find a place to live in Romania?

-- What is life like in Romania?
+- What is a typical expat home or apartment like in Romania?

-- Is the cost of living in Romania high?
+- What is the average cost of housing in Romania?

 - What are healthcare services like in Romania?

-- What type of recreational facilities are in Romania?
+- What are typical rents in Romania?

 - What appliances are typically included in a rental?